 Author note

 Thanks to members of the PANDRISK research project for discussing the survey design and interpretation.
-Thanks to all the participants that took time to respond to the survey.
+Thanks to all the respondents that took time to respond to the survey.

 The current manuscript has been prepared as part of the PANDRISK research project funded by the Trond Mohn Foundation, project number TMS2020TMT08.
 These parties have not reviewed the current publication and are not responsible for the accuracy of the results and should not be seen as endorsing the statements in the manuscript.